Adaptive Online Non-stochastic Control: Preliminaries

 \textbf{DAC rationale}.
 The DAC class strikes a balance between efficiency and performance.
-Specifically, both the state and actions are convex in the optimization variables $M$, as can be seen from \eqref{eq:dac-action} and the lemma (e.g., \cite[Lem.
-4.3]{pmlr-v97-agarwal19c}) which we adapt below to our notation. \begin{lemma} Assuming that $\vec x_{1} =0$, and parameters $M_t, \vec w_t $ are $0$ for $t \leq 0$, the state of the system reached at $t+1$ upon the execution of actions $\{\bm u_i\}_{i=1}^t$ which are derived from a DAC policy $\pi_t$, can be written as $\ \vec x_{t+1}=$
+Specifically, both the states and actions are convex in the optimization variables $M$.
+This can be directly seen from \eqref{eq:dac-action} for the actions, whereas the state can be shown to be linear by unrolling the dynamics equation in \eqref{eq:LTIdynamics} (e.g., see \citep[Lem.
+4.3]{pmlr-v97-agarwal19c}) which we adapt below to our notation: \begin{lemma} Assuming that $\vec x_{1} =0$, and parameters $M_t, \vec w_t $ are $0$ for $t \leq 0$, the state of the system reached at $t+1$ upon the execution of actions $\{\bm u_i\}_{i=1}^t$, derived from a DAC policy $\pi_t$, is: